aoijs/website/src/content/docs/functions/usersWithRole.md

 ## Example(s)

-This will return the users of a specific role, make sure to replace roleID:
+This will return the users of a specific role, make sure to replace the roleID:

 ```javascript
 client.command({